ginsstaahh/susanoo/README.md

 # Introduction
-Susanoo is a data engineering project that explores the different formats data can be stored as.
-It retrieves pollution and weather data for different cities on the west coast using Openweather's API.
-It then transforms the data and then uploads it to the cloud.
-There are three distinct git branches, each with different local and cloud data formats and even tailored README files for these specific data formats.
+There are three distinct git branches, each with different local and cloud data formats.
 The structure of each branch is shown in the table below:

 | Branch Name | Local Data Format | Cloud Storage Type  |
 | ------------- | ------------- | ------------- |
 | json  | JSON  | JSON in an S3 bucket  |
 | csv  | CSV  | gsheets on Google Drive  |
 | sql  | postgreSQL  | Snowflake Data Warehouse  |

-Susanoo is an example of performing ETL's on a schedule and formatting fact and dimension data for respective use cases.
-This project is a sister project to Akashi.
-Whereas Akashi is a full-scale data engineering + analytics project with stock graphs for end users, Akashi is a purely data engineering project that explores the many ways data can be formatted and stored.
-It is named after Susanoo, the Japanese storm god in Shinto religion.

 # How specifically this branch works
 ## Calling Openweather's API's and reorganizing data